IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/UbuntuInstallation.md

 ## Overview

-This guide describes how to install Ubuntu Server on a new machine and deploy the **Xserver.IoT.Docker** platform.
+This guide describes how to install Ubuntu Server on a new machine.

 The process includes: